What Is Stage 1 Mesothelioma?

 - Photodynamic therapy

-Localized vs Advanced Stages of Pleural Mesothelioma
+Localized vs. Advanced Stages of Pleural Mesothelioma

 When comparing stage 1 pleural mesothelioma to its later stages, the primary difference is how much the mesothelioma has spread.
+This process of tumor spreading is known as mesothelioma metastasis.

 Stage 1 is still considered localized, meaning the tumor is contained to the part of the body where it started.
 With pleural mesothelioma, this means it’s contained in one of the layers of the pleura, the thin, doubled-lined layer that covers and protects the chest cavity.